Saturday, January 14, 2012

 2001: More news from troublemaker Liam Gallagher of Oasis.
 On a flight from London to Rio De Janeiro, Gallagher refused to stop smoking and threw objects around the cabin.

-2002: Aaliyah, who had been killed in an August, 2001 plane crash in the Bahamas, rose to #1 in the U.K. with "More Than a Woman".
+2002: Aaliyah, who had been killed in an August, 2001 plane crash in the Bahamas, rose to #1 in the U.K. with "More Than A Woman".

 2003: Maurice Gibb of the Bee Gees died at age 53 of an intestinal blockage in Miami Beach, Florida.